Pirate-Hunter-Zoro/Digital-Twins/README.md

 Our laboratory is now perfectly organized for maximum efficiency\!
 The main components are:

   * **`data/`**: This is where all the magnificent raw data, intermediate files, and final results live\!
 It holds our patient information, concept frequency lists, and the outputs of our experiments.
-Key subdirectories include:
+A key subdirectory is:
-      * `embeddings/`: Stores the raw cosine similarity scores from the main gauntlet.
+      * `embeddings_by_category/`: Stores the raw cosine similarity scores from our new, category-specific tournaments\!
-      * `baseline_scores/`: Stores the results of our new, super-smart baseline significance score\!
       * Because this directory may contain confidential patient information, it is listed in the `.gitignore`.
   * **`scripts/`**: This is the brain of the operation\!
 It contains all the Python scripts that do the heavy lifting, neatly organized into a `common` directory for shared tools and a directory for each of the four "Worlds."
   * **`slurm_jobs/`**: This is our grand command center\!
 It contains all the launcher (`.sh`) and template (`.ssub`) files needed to submit jobs to a Slurm-based high-performance computing cluster.
 It's also perfectly organized by "Worlds"\!